farmerphd/walletdeploy/README.md

 - Ephemeral keypair holds only fee SOL (~0.001 SOL) — no user funds at risk
 - On-chain BWD memo provides immutable audit record of every delegation
 - Crash recovery: deterministic keypair re-derivation enables buffer SOL recovery if session is lost
+- **Zero AI.
+Anywhere.** No AI-suggested transactions, no auto-fill, no inference layer, no ML models, no backend logic.
+Every instruction is deterministically constructed from your inputs, byte-for-byte verifiable before signing.
+What you see is exactly what gets signed — nothing more, nothing less.

 ---